 The Liver is a so-called "Zang" Organ.
 Learn more about the Liver in Chinese Medicine

 Pulse type(s): Deep (Chen), Slow (Chi), Wiry (Xian)

-Stagnation of Cold in the Liver Channel is often treated with Nuan Gan Jian, a herbal formula made of 8 herbs (including Fennel Seeds - Xiao Hui Xiang - as a key herb).
+/tcm-education-center/patterns/stagnation-of-cold-in-the-liver-channel is often treated with Nuan Gan Jian, a herbal formula made of 8 herbs (including Fennel Seeds - Xiao Hui Xiang - as a key herb).
 Nuan Gan Jian belongs to the category of "formulas that promote qi movement", which might be why it is often recommended for this pattern.
 Its main action as a formula is: "Warms the Liver and Kidneys".

 Source date: 1624 AD

 Key actions: Warms the Liver and Kidneys.
 Promotes the movement of Qi.
 Alleviates pain.